 In countries where legal or other restrictions hinder the delivery of shares, a cash plan variant of the DB Equity Plan was used for granting awards.

-During the year, RM1,329,251 (2015: RM3,526,817) of expense was recognised in the profit or loss.
+During the year, RM1,413,236 (2016: RM1,329,251) of expense was recognised in profit or loss.

 34. Equity compensation benefits (continued)

 Movements in the number of deferred share rights held by employees are as follows: